boscobarberesbert/Race-Car/README.md

  - Car moves with player input.
  - Camera follows the movement of the car.
  - Constraints for some elements in the level.
+ - Timer as the victory or lose condition.

 ## Controls